 A new company, LawAsYouGo, has launched with the goal of increasing access to justice (A2J) by providing ‘legal loans’ to people who otherwise could not fund their legal costs.

 For this site, the idea of using debt to improve A2J immediately raises red flags.
 On one hand it could indeed help some people who are shut out of the justice system, but it could also end up creating a far worse problem and sink already financially unstable individuals and families into a spiral of debt and additional legal challenges if things don’t work out as hoped.
+Experts from iva can help with writing off loans so one doesn’t fall prey to too much debts.

 And, importantly, just because you’ve secured finance for a legal case does not mean the lawyers on that matter will operate super-efficiently, nor that they won’t end up handing you a massive hourly-based bill that soaks up the loan; or, for that matter, that the lawyers will succeed in winning your case, or secure any financial compensation to help pay off that loan you now owe.